-Levels of Evidence for Human Studies of Cancer Complementary and Alternative Medicine –for health professionals (PDQ®)
+Levels of Evidence for Human Studies of Integrative, Alternative, and Complementary Therapies (PDQ®)–Health Professional Version

 Strength of Study Design

 In the classification system, a numeric scale from 1 to 4 is used to indicate the statistical strength of the study design, with 1 assigned to studies having the strongest design and 4 assigned to studies having the weakest design.
 Further subdivision of some design categories yields finer measures of strength.
 The various types of study design are described below in descending order of strength:

 Randomized controlled clinical trials: Studies in which participants are assigned by chance to separate groups for the comparison of different treatments.
 It is the patient's choice to be in a randomized trial, but neither the researcher(s) nor the patient can choose the group in which he or she will be placed.
 Using chance to assign people helps to ensure that the groups will be similar and that the treatments they receive can be compared objectively.
 At the time of a trial, there is uncertainty about which of the treatments is best.
 These trials can be "double-blinded" or "nonblinded."
 Double-blinded trials have a stronger study design.

 - Double-blinded: Neither the patients nor the researcher(s) know which patients are receiving the therapy under study or the comparison (i.e., control) treatment.

 - Nonblinded: The researcher(s) and the patients know what treatment is being given.

 - Nonrandomized controlled clinical trials: Studies in which participants are assigned to a treatment group based on criteria that may be known to the researcher(s), such as the patient's birth date, chart number, or day of clinic appointment.
 With this type of study design, there is less confidence that the group receiving the treatment under study and the control group are comparable.